vyavasthita/mail-integration/README.md

    ```sh
    export BUILD_ENV=development
    ```
-   Note: Default build environment is 'development' and hence if we do not set BUILD_ENV variable, we will be treated in development environment.
+   :pencil: Default build environment is 'development' and hence if we do not set BUILD_ENV variable, we will be treated in development environment.

 2. Go to directory 'configuration/development'